SAIKIRANN226/AWS_DevOps_Notes/Terraform/Session-26.md

 - Keep the repository clean and portable.

 ### Terraform.tfvars, instance_type = "t3.small"
-- If you dont give the default value in variables.tf, terraform will ask for the prompt, and if you create a terraform.tfvars and declare value in it, then terraform.tfvars will overwrite variables.tf, by taking the value of terraform.tfvars only.
+- terraform.tfvars will overwrite the value in variables.tf file
-- We can also give from the command prompt by using the below command "terraform plan -var="instance_type=t3.medium"
+- We can also give from the command prompt "terraform plan -var="instance_type=t3.medium"
 - Here terraform.tfvars name is not mandatory we can use any name like "saikiran.tfvars" and this will become file and we can pass variable file by using "terraform plan -var-file="saikiran.tfvars"